 “In chapter one it talks about the importance of year-around weight training, especially in the spring and summer.
 Also, it says that weight training will be lifting, and I assume that means lifting weights.
 So I came away with two questions.
 The first is: how are we going to get to the point where we can start lifting weights so we have the strength we need to be successful?
 The second is related: I assume the nine of us didn’t do any spring or summer weight training.
 I know I sure didn’t.
 How do we compensate for that and get up to speed individually?
-Can I really build up my arms the way the book says in chapter two?”
+Can I really build up my arms the way the book describes in chapter two?”

 Coach Kavanaugh grinned.
 “You mean where it says a kid with stick arms can come out of weight training with bulging biceps?
 Excellent questions.
 Weight training can be very effective.
 It takes a lot of work and personal commitment.
 When you apply yourself, then yes, you can build up your arms, shoulders, abs, and legs.
 But it has to be done correctly.
 Has anyone here done any weight lifting?
 Darryl?”